buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 #### Platform Team

-Let's take for example the [Platform Team](https://github.com/buildpacks/community/blob/main/TEAMS.md#platform-team), which right now have 2 maintainers, and let's use the LOC (lines of code) metrics, for each of the components maintains by this team, to dimension the size of it.
+Let's take for example the [Platform Team](https://github.com/buildpacks/community/blob/main/TEAMS.md#platform-team), which right now have 2 maintainers, and let's use the LOC (lines of code) metric, for each of the components maintains by this team, to dimension the size of them.

 | Component                | LOC    |
 |--------------------------|--------|